ZFS dRAID Primer

 dRAID uses an array of predetermined permutation maps to determine where data, parity, and spare capacity reside across the pool.
 This ensures that during resilvers, all IO (reads and writes) distribute evenly across all disks, reducing the load on any one disk.

 Because a permutation map automatically selects during pool creation, distributed spares cannot be added after pool creation.
-If adding spares after pool creation is a critical requirement, create the pool using a raidz layout.
+If adding spares after pool creation is a critical requirement, create the pool using a RAIDz layout.

-dRAID uses a different methodology from raidz to provide hot spare capacity to the data vdev.
+dRAID uses a different methodology from RAIDz to provide hot spare capacity to the data vdev.
 Distributed hot spares are allocated as blocks on each disk in the pool.
 This means that hot spares must be allocated during vdev creation, cannot be modified later, and that every disk added to the vdev is active within the storage pool.

-Disk failure results in the dRAID vdev copying the parity and data blocks onto the spare blocks in the each fixed stripe width disk.
+Disk failure results in the dRAID vdev copying the parity and data blocks onto the spare blocks in each fixed stripe width disk.
 Because of this behavior and inability to add distributed hot spares later, it is recommended to always create a dRAID vdev with at least one or more distributed hot spares and to take additional care to replace failed drives as soon as possible.

 This is a new resilver type used by dRAID where blocks are read and restored sequentially.
 This greatly increases resilver operation speed as it does not require block tree traversal.